Philadelphia, A Running Commentary

 Smith's misjudgment now seems like a credible story if you take the ferry from Lewes, Delaware to Cape May, New Jersey.
 You are out of sight of land for half an hour on that trip, and it's a hundred miles of blue salt water to Philadelphia if you decided to go in that direction.
 In fact, the bay widens out to double the width or more, just inside the capes, and you can see how an explorer in a little sailboat might believe there was clear sailing to the Indies if you went that way.
 But as a matter of fact, Hudson encountered so much "shoal" that he ran aground repeatedly trying to sail into the bay, and soon gave up.
 He encountered a swamp, not an ocean passage.
 The Hudson River, and later Hudson's Bay, seemed like better bets.

-Now, coming from the other direction, every hour each fall it is possible to see a hawk or two fly south to Cape May, and then sort of disappear in the woods.
-And then, at some unknown signal, tens of thousands of hawks rise from the bushes and travel together on the thirty mile passage over the bay, and then go on South.
+Now, coming from the other direction, every hour each fall it is possible to see a hawk or two flies south to Cape May, then sort of disappearing in the woods.
+And then, at some unknown signal, tens of thousands of hawks rise from the bushes and travel together on the thirty-mile passage over the bay and then go on South.
 Cape May has lots of migratory birds and bird watchers, and it also has Cape May "diamonds", which are funny little stones washed up at the tip of Cape May Point.

-And down at Philadelphia where we live, the Schuylkill joined the Delaware, forming the largest swamp of all at the river junction, a place once famous for its enormous swarms of swans.
-The Dutch discovered a high point of land at what is now called Gray's Ferry, and made it into a trading place for beaver skins from the local Indians.
-There seems no reason to doubt the report that they took away thirty thousand beaver skins a year from this trading post.
+And down at Philadelphia where we live, the Schuylkill joined Delaware, forming the largest swamp of all at the river junction, a place once famous for its enormous swarms of swans.
+The Dutch discovered a high point of land at what is now called Gray's Ferry and made it into a trading place for beaver skins from the local Indians.
+There seems no reason to doubt the report that they took away thirty thousand beaver skins a year from this trading post, now the University of Pennsylvania.

-An English sailing vessel was once blown to the East side of the Delaware at what would now be Walnut Street, and it was recorded in the ship's log that it was scraped by overhanging tree limbs.
-The high ground at that point seemed like a favorable place to situate a city, because the water was deep enough for ocean vessels.
-They had stumbled on one of the relatively few places in the whole bay that were both defensible and navigable, where game was abundant, and fishing was good.
+An English sailing vessel was once blown to the East side of Delaware at what would now be Walnut Street in Philadelphia, and it was recorded in the ship's log that it was scraped by overhanging tree limbs.
+The high ground at that point seemed like a favorable place to situate a city because the water was deep enough for ocean vessels.
+They had stumbled on one of the relatively few places in the whole bay that was both defensible and navigable, where the game was abundant, and fishing was good.
 The rest is history.

 --John F. Watson, Annals of Philadelphia and Pennsylvania in the Olden Time